kalyaniuniversity/covidindia/README.md

 - User can add custom titles for the graphs.

 * User now can see daily data of total confirmed,total recovered,total death in a tabular format for a given state using get_dataset_state method.
 See examples.
+* Fixed the yticks of Andaman and Nicobar Islands recovery graph.

 ## Usage